 The raison d'etre of an academic institution is pursuit of knowledge.
 The goal of pursuit of knowledge may be varied: occupational training, overall development, or gaining knowledge for its own sake.
-Each academic institution develops/adopts and follows its own philosophy, vision and mission as the guiding framework for its functioning.
-Stakeholders in an academic institution -learner, teacher and the principal / head- interact with each other in the pursuit of knowledge within the framework of its philosophy, the mission and the vision.
-In this way the nature of the pursuit of knowledge is likely to differ from institution to institution.
-The academic culture is created and sustained collectively by the interactions of the stakeholders in their endeavour for the pursuit of knowledge within an institutional framework.
+Each academic institution develops its own philosophy, vision and mission as the guiding framework for the pursuit of knowledge.
+Stakeholders in an academic institution -learner, teacher and the principal / head- interact with each other in the pursuit of knowledge within the philosophy, the mission and the vision developed by the individual institution.
+In this way the nature of the pursuit of knowledge is likely to differ in each academic institution.
+A culture is created and sustained collectively by the interactions of the stakeholders in their endeavour for the pursuit of knowledge.

 Notwithstanding the difference in the perception and practice of pursuit of knowledge at institutional level, some constructs of the said culture that facilitate and enhance the pursuit of knowledge are freedom, respect, equality and a sense of responsibility enjoyed and demonstrated by the stakeholders.
 Pursuit of knowledge itself may be at stake if the culture in the academic institution is not founded on freedom for its stakeholders.
 Freedom enjoyed by all stakeholders is accompanied by respect for each other's ideas.
 This respect is based on the assumption that all are equal and therefore have a right to think independently, act autonomously and express freely.
-A sense of responsibility founded on the idea of discipline is crucial to enjoying freedom, respect and equality.
+A sense of responsibility is crucial to enjoying freedom, respect and equality.
 This sense of responsibility necessitates recognition and nurture of different processes and strategies such as independence and interdependence; negotiations and discussion; deliberations, mutual reconciliation and building consensus.
 There may be a conscious effort to safeguard and nurture these constructs or an unconscious one by all and/ or some of the stakeholders.
 Thus, as a normative concept, the culture in an academic institution which is collectively created and sustained by the stakeholders consciously and/or unconsciously in their endeavour for pursuit of knowledge and which facilitates and enhances the pursuit of knowledge as the stakeholders enjoy and demonstrate freedom, respect, equality accompanied by a sense of responsibility is academic culture.

-The constructs of academic culture - freedom, respect, equality and a sense of responsibility - are rooted in the empirical reality of pursuit of knowledge in the context of a secondary school which is one of the academic institutions.
-Being a part of society, a school shares a reciprocal relationship with it.
-Its functioning for the pursuit of knowledge is both dependent on and independent of the external forces exerted by the society.
-On the one hand the existence of a school as an academic institution is governed by the socio-legal framework.
-At the same time the functioning is also largely ground zero (here school) specific.
-The delineation of each construct is attempted, therefore, with respect to the three major stakeholders of school who are actively involved and whose interaction/s is intense and regular in the field (here school): learner, teacher and the principal.
+The constructs of academic culture -freedom, respect, equality and a sense of responsibility - are rooted in the empirical reality of pursuit of knowledge in the context of a secondary school which is one of the academic institutions.
+The delineation of each construct is attempted with respect to the three major stakeholders of school: learner, teacher and the principal.
 The learner as a stakeholder is one for whose nurture and growth a school is set up.
 Teacher as a stakeholder plays a significant instrumental role in the nurture of learner.
 Teacher also engages in pursuit of knowledge for him/herself.
 Principal as a stakeholder plays an important instrumental role in the nurture of learner, teacher and the institution of school.
-An important aspect of principal's role is to function as a link and a channel between the school and the external environment viz. the management/trustees, the parents' (individual and/or as an organized body), the concerned government organization/s, the community in general.
 Further, the delineation is attempted on the bases of the roles, responsibilities of the learner, teacher and the principal and the essential activities of school.
-In the process of delineation of constituent components of Academic Culture for the stakeholder-principal, learner and teacher- the role of parents and management as other important stakeholders has been co opted albeit in implicit manner.